rhysmeister/RDSOpsWithTerraformandMariaDB/README.md

 # Table Of Contents

 * *chapter01* - Setup your AWS Account.
+  * Creating an AWS Account.
+  * Securing an AWS Account.
+  * Creating an admin user.
+  * Creating a Budget.
+  * Creating Access Keys.
+  * Setting up the AWS CLI.
 * *chapter02* - Create a VPC for your RDS Projects.
 * *chapter03* - Setting up the DBA Jump Host.
 * *chapter04* - Deploying a Multi-AZ MariaDB Instance.